Illinois No Salary History Law: Your Questions Answered

 What does the law do?

-It prohibits employers in Illinois—and those working on behalf of employers, like temp agencies and headhunters—from asking job candidates about their current or prior salaries, wages, benefits, and other compensation.
+As of September 29, 2019, the law prohibits employers in Illinois—and those working on behalf of employers, like temp agencies and headhunters—from asking job candidates about their current or prior salaries, wages, benefits, and other compensation.
 That means that employers will be required to eliminate any questions from applications, interviews, and any other materials used in the hiring process that ask for compensation history.

 Who is covered by the law?